kenhkan/angular-curve/README.md

 2. Replace `$APP_NAME` with your app name.
 This will be automated in a setup script in the future.
 3. Set the environment variable `APP_NAME` to your app's name
-4. Run `grunt` to get Karma running, watching for file changes, and a Harp server running in the background
+4. Run `grunt` to get Karma running, watching for file changes, and a server running in the background
 5. Open `localhost:3333` in the newly Karma-opened browser to view your app

 ### `grunt`